Troubleshooting Cayosoft Administrator Active Directory DC Connection Issues

 Enable Windows PowerShell Remoting on the server specified in the error.
 If the Global Catalog is specified in the error, you need to verify the Windows Remote Management on the Global Catalog server.
 If some other Domain Controller then verify Windows Remote Management on it.

-- If the service is not running, open the Services console, right-click WinRM service and choose properties - then set Startup Type to Automatic.
+Go to Task Manager > Services and locate the WinRM service, verify the Status is Running.
+If the service is not running, open the Services console, right-click the WinRM service and choose properties - then set the Startup Type to Automatic.

-- Enable PowerShell remoting with the Enable-PSRemoting command.
+Enable the PowerShell Remoting with the Enable-PSRemoting command.

 Symptom 2